Eyongkevin/Udacity-Image-Processing-API/README.md

 !['no images to resize'](./docs/images/noParams.png)

 If we are accessing the resizing endpoint, we should also provide the dimension that will be used to resize the images.
 If no parameter is provided, a warning message will be shown on the frontend as seen above

+NB: At least one parameter should be provided.
+We may decided to resize only the width or the height.

 ## Resources
 - [Jest doc](https://jest-bot.github.io/jest/docs/getting-started.html)